purarue/abook_parser/README.md

 ## Usage

-This can read the addressbook, sort it by some key, and print a formatted version (either `JSON` or the `abook` addressbook format.
+This can read the addressbook, sort it by some key, and print a formatted version (either `JSON` or the `abook` addressbook format).

 ```
 Usage: abook_parser parse [OPTIONS] FILE